 In feature branch development, individual software developers or teams of engineers do not merge their new branch until a feature is complete, sometimes working for weeks or months at a time on a separate copy.

-This long stretch of time can make the process of merging difficult because the trunk or master has likely changed due to other engineers merging their code changes.
-This can result in a lengthy code review process where the changes in different pull requests are analyzed to resolved merge conflicts.
+This long stretch of time can make the process of merging difficult because the trunk or master branch has likely changed due to other engineers merging their code changes and version control gets difficult.
+This feature branching can result in a lengthy code review process when looking to create a release branch to be deployed.
+Often resulting in many different pull requests having to be analyzed to resolve merge conflicts.

 Be inspired by 40+ experiment ideas that have generated millions in revenue.